ml-archive/admin-panel-provider/README.md

 Admin Panel makes it easy to setup and maintain admin features for your Vapor project.
 Here's a list of some of the top feautures that comes out of the box with this package:

 - **UI Components:** Admin Panel is built using [AdminLTE](https://adminlte.io/), a highly battle-tested and maintained Control Panel Template.
 This means that you'll have access to features from AdminLTE through [Leaf](https://docs.vapor.codes/2.0/leaf/leaf/#leaf) tags.
-- **User System:** This package come with a (admin panel) user system with customizable roles built-in.
+- **User System:** This package come with a (admin panel) user system with roles built-in.
 The package also handles welcome emails and reset-password flows.
 - **SSO Support:** Built-in support for adding your own custom SSO provider.
 - **Activities**: Need to broadcast certain updates to the admin panel users?
 No problem, Admin Panel gives you some convenient functionality to manage an activity log.